erickhun/blog/content/posts/investing-from-taiwan.md

 ## Tax in Taiwan

 #### Tax on capital gain
-The great benefit of Taiwan when investing that there is no capital gain.
-It means if you buy a share for USD10 and sell it when it worth 100USD you won't pay tax on the USD 90 profit.
+The great benefit of Taiwan when investing is that there is no capital gain tax.
+It means if you buy a share for USD10 and sell it when it's worth USD100, you won't pay tax on the USD 90 profit.

 #### Tax on dividends, and the importance of fund domicile
 Taiwanese residents investing directly in the American market are taxed 30% on dividends.
 However, you can lower it to 15% by buying shares with a fund domiciled in Ireland.

-What is important to understand when calculating tax on dividends, is that it exists multiple levels of taxation.
-I'll give more detail on how they applied on each level as a Taiwan tax resident:
+What is important to understand when calculating tax on dividends is that there are multiple levels of taxation.
+I'll give more details on how they apply at each level as a Taiwan tax resident:

 - **L1TW** (Level 1): Percentage of tax withholding by a security's home country on dividends distributed by that security to the fund .
 This will be applied at the broker level, and you won't have anything to do.
 By default it is 30%, but if you buy shares via a country with a tax treaty, it can be lower.
 Ireland has a tax treaty with the US, so it can be lower to 15% if you use and Irish fund to get US shares.
 - **L2TW** (Level 2): Percentage of tax withholding by the country where the fund is domiciled on the dividends distributed to the investor by the fund.
 Ireland doesn't tax their non-resident.
 Since you reside in Taiwan, it will be 0%.